 These items will have no initial impact upon the budgeted funds available for the Council and are therefore excluded from the annual budget and future years' financial estimates.
 Expected realisation of these assets through anticipated sale/divestment is reflected in forward estimates as applicable.

-City of SydneyDetailed Income and Expenditure
+Detailed Income and Expenditure